Aflac benefits from healthy capital ratios, product expertise,

 benefit life plans, ordinary life insurance plans and

-Since its inception, Aflac spread its wings with well-fit
+Since its inception, Aflac has grown steadily with strategic

-growth.
-In 2007, Japan Post Network Co Ltd., a subsidiary of Japan
+acquisitions and alliances.
+In 2007, Japan Post Network Co Ltd., a

-Post Holdings Co.
-Ltd., selected Aflac Japan as the exclusive
+subsidiary of Japan Post Holdings Co.
+Ltd., selected Aflac Japan as

-provider of cancer insurance for distribution through the
+the exclusive provider of cancer insurance for distribution through

 across approximately 24,000 post office locations throughout Japan.